He1utu/He1utu/README.md

 ### 🤵 About Me
 - 😛 i'm 14 years old
-- 🌱 I’m currently learning: ReactJS, VueJS and TypeScript.
+- 🌱 I’m currently learning: ReactJS
 - 🎶 I like to write codes on music

 ---